Montreal World Film Festival: History

+Canadian Student Film Festival

+The festival program also included the Canadian Student Film Festival, a dedicated stream to screen and publicize films by Canadian film students.
+Originally established by Losique in 1969, almost a decade prior to the launch of the Montreal World Film Festival, and staged at Concordia University, it later became part of the MWFF in 1985, but continued to screen as a distinct stream within the MWFF programming schedule, and presented a number of awards for student films including the Norman McLaren Award for best film.

-Festival
+Festival awards

 The festival was organised in various sections, including the World Competition (features and shorts) and First Films World Competition (features), and non-competitive streams for Canadian and world cinema, documentaries, student films and repertory programming of classic films.

 Prior to the beginning of each event, the festival's board of directors appointed the juries who held sole responsibility for choosing award winners.
 Juried awards were presented for the Grand Prix des Amériques, a Special Grand Prix of the jury, Best Director, Best Actress, Best Actor, Best Screenplay, Best Artistic Contribution, Best Short Film, an Innovation Award and gold, silver and bronze Zenith Awards for first films.
 Audience-voted awards were also presented for the most popular film, the most popular Canadian film, most popular Latin American film, most popular documentary film, and most popular Canadian short film.